thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL-FEE-STRUCTURE.md

 ###### *see [ProtocolERC20](../../../src/client/token/ERC20/ProtocolERC20.sol) -> transfer*

 ## Evaluation Exceptions
 - There are no evaluation exceptions when fees are active.
+Fees are assessed in the token transfer function for token fees and in the swap function for AMM fees.
+No exceptions are made for the assessment of fees.
+If an address or account should not have fees assessed, there should not be a tag applied to it.

 ### Revert Message